 Start with a cold, caffeinated beverage.
-Iced coffee works well, but I often just crush a caffeine pill (100mg) and mix in ice cold water or more Pedialyte.
+Iced coffee works well, but I often just crush a caffeine pill (100mg) and mix in ice-cold water or more Pedialyte.
 (Why not just take the pill?
 I don’t know, I’m weird and I feel like it works better–another totally anecdotal process that I don’t recommend.)
 This combination of cold and caffeine can help alleviate headache symptoms, and the caffeine can help take the edge off of sleepiness until you can crash for a restful night of sleep the next evening.

-Following this cold beverage, I make sure perform some cardiovascular-focused exercise: a light bike ride, walk, or jog.
+Following this cold beverage, I make sure to perform some cardiovascular-focused exercise: a light bike ride, walk or jog.
 Any exercise to get the blood flowing and help get a good sweat on.
 This may sound like the last thing you want to be doing after a late night of drinking.
 Trust me, it will help you feel brand new and kick any lingering symptoms you may be experiencing.

 Anyone who has suffered a nasty hangover knows how unpleasant and debilitating it can be.
-I’ve used this three step strategy many times over with the same result: a reduction or elimination of symptoms and the ability to function the day after heavy “socializing.”
+I’ve used this three-step strategy many times over with the same result: a reduction or elimination of symptoms and the ability to function the day after heavy “socializing.”
 You too can practice these strategies in an effort to save yourself from a day of physical discomfort and regret.

-Always consult your physician before taking any supplements.
+*Always consult your physician before taking any supplements.
 The best hangover prevention plan is to drink responsibly.
-The information shared in this article is not meant to treat or diagnose any medical condition and is meant for education purposes only.
+The information shared in this article is not meant to treat or diagnose any medical condition and is meant for educational purposes only.